 Nowadays, it is a regular ingredients and some don’t even realize that it is just a blend of other commonly known and used spices.
 Apple pie spice falls into the same category.

-Premixed pumpkin spice will run you about $5 and yield about 3 tablespoons (just over 1 ounce).
+Store-bought pumpkin pie spice from the grocery store will run you about $5 and yield about 3 tablespoons (just over 1 ounce).
 When you are whipped up a storm in your kitchen, that goes super fast!

 Homemade Pumpkin Pie Spice